-The Olmsted Brothers were prolific landscape architects, famous for designing New York City’s Central Park, the U.S. Capital in Washington, D.C., Biltmore Estates in North Carolina, the World’s Exposition in Chicago, Belle Isle in Detroit, and many many other projects and municipal gardens of significance around the United States.
+The Olmsted Brothers’ father Frederick Law Olmsted was famous for designing New York City’s Central Park, the U.S. Capital in Washington, D.C., Biltmore Estates in North Carolina, the World’s Exposition in Chicago, Belle Isle in Detroit, and many many other projects and municipal gardens of significance around the United States.

 The E.B.
 Dunn Historic Garden Trust was formed in 1993 with the intent to provide a garden open for the public to enjoy, but it’s not well known, and it’s tucked inside an unassuming neighborhood with a discreet entrance marked by white gates and a very small sign.
 There is space to park for about 4 cars, and they request a donation of $10 to tour the gardens.
 If you have to park on the street and walk in, just be respectful of the neighbors as it’s inside a small cul de sac.

 They have many unique species plants here, and several hidden gardens within the greater property, including a small Japanese garden designed by the landscape architect Fujitaro Kubota of Kubota Gardens in Japan.

 This garden is a bit hard to find, but oh so worth it.
 You can bring a light picnic lunch and spread out to enjoy the beauty and sweeping views of the Olympics and Puget Sound from the grand open lawn, just a few minutes walk once inside the garden.
 There are many side trails that offer lovely glimpses and quiet reflection, but watch out for poison oak.